🎥 Shoot types

 Applying a shoot type to a shoot

-The shoot type popup menu is right at the top of the shoot detail panel.
+The shoot type popup menu is within the New Shoot window and also right at the top of the shoot detail panel.

 You’ll notice that shoots have a coloured spot next to them in the list of records that shows their shoot type’s colour code, so you can see the type of a job just by glancing at it.
 A solid spot shows that it’s a confirmed booking, a ring indicates that it’s an enquiry.